openforis/collect-earth-online-doc/docs/source/project/geodash.rst

 3. To delete a widget, click on the trashcan in the upper right-hand corner of the widget.

 .. thumbnail:: ../_images/geodash3.png
-    :title: The SME Verification option
+    :title: Duplicate, edit, or delete a widget.
     :align: center
     :width: 70%